ucb-stat133/stat133-fall-2017/labs/lab02-vector-basics.md

 # check whether the loaded objects are vectors
 ```

 Remember that R vectors are **atomic structures**, which is just the fancy name to indicate that all the elements of a vector must be of the same type, either all numbers, all characters, or all logical values.
-To test is an object is *atomic*, i.e. has all its elements of the same type, use `is.atomic()`
+To test if an object is *atomic*, i.e. has all its elements of the same type, use `is.atomic()`

 ``` r
 # check whether the loaded objects are atomic objects